stpapado/qGaussian_Luminosity/README.md

 # qGauss_luminosity
 Luminosity for q-Gaussian distribution functions in the transverse plane\
-See Mathematica notebook for the solution of the lumi integrals:\
+See Mathematica notebook for the solution of the lumi integrals:Lumiqgauss.nb\
-See python script for the impact of the tails on the luminosity, for various cases, together with the validation when comparing to Gaussian luminosities:
+See python script for the impact of the tails on the luminosity, for various cases, together with the validation when comparing to Gaussian luminosities: Lumi_qGaussian_cases.ipynb
 ***
 **Useful links**\
 https://indico.cern.ch/event/881753/attachments/1975298/3287453/BEseminar_stef.pdf\